bonifacio123/nh_tools/README.md

 php nh_benchmarks.php algo_stats.csv
 `

-Then, Microsoft Excel or Open Office Calc, open the CSV file saved in the location specified in your settings_profit.json file.
+Then, using Microsoft Excel or Open Office Calc, open the CSV file saved in the location specified in your settings_profit.json file.

 ## Sample Output